Tell No One: Reception

 Tell No One was well received both critically and commercially.

 Academy Award-winning British actor Michael Caine said of the film it was the best he had seen in 2007 on the BBC's Film 2007 programme.
 He also included it among his Top Ten movies of all time in his 2010 autobiography, The Elephant to Hollywood.

 Critical response

-Rotten Tomatoes gives Tell No One a "Certified Fresh" rating of 94% based on reviews from 104 critics.
-Metacritic give the film 82/100 based on reviews from 30 critics, indicating "universal acclaim".

 Box office

 The film generated $17 million in ticket sales during its first four weeks at the French box office.
 In total, the film grossed $22,194,261 in France becoming the 12th highest-grossing film of the year with 3,111,809 tickets sold.
 Music Box Films acquired the rights to the film and gave it a limited theatrical release on July 2, 2008.
 The film opened in eight theaters grossing $169,707 during its opening weekend.
-In total, the film grossed $6,177,192 in North America.
+In total, the film grossed $6,177,192 in the US and Canada.